 No, It’s Not Safe to Drive With Your Dog in the Truck Bed

-Many dogs love car rides.
-And most vehicles have good accommodations for canine companions.
-It may seem logical to let your dog ride in the truck bed.
+Many dogs love truck rides, and most vehicles have good accommodations for canine companions.
+It may seem logical to let your dog ride in your truck bed.
 This way, they can get some fresh air and have plenty of room to move around.
 However, this is not only incredibly unsafe for your dog, but it’s also illegal in certain states.

 Dog driving laws